What to do if you are unhappy about the service your child is receiving

 The first step is to ask for a meeting to discuss your concerns.
 It is much better to let people know that you are dissatisfied than to wait and let matters get worse.
 All providers should have a complaints procedure, but will welcome an opportunity to discuss what may be going wrong before things get to that stage.

-If you need help dealing with a difficult situation, you could seek advice from Sutton's Parent Partnership Service.
+If you need help dealing with a difficult situation, you could seek advice from Sutton Information, Advice and Support Service (SIASS).